Karanveersingh-labs/ONCO-GUARD/README.md

 - No experimental validation was performed
 - No experimental binding-affinity measurements were performed
 - Docking scores should not be interpreted as measured binding affinity
-- Molecular-dynamics: System preparation completed; no validated production simulation is claimed
+- Molecular dynamics: System preparation completed; no validated production simulation is claimed
 - No therapeutic or clinical conclusion is claimed

 ### Exploratory Scope